 In cloud computing, apps, services and data are no longer installed on a local computer, but are provided as a service, via either a private or a public cloud.
 Whereas private clouds run over a company’s own servers or data centres, public clouds are hosted by external providers.
 Users no longer buy IT in the form of software or servers – they simply rent it.

-Cloud-based IT has long been widespread: accounting to Cloud Monitor 2018, a recent study carried out by Bitkom Research on behalf of KPMG, two out of three companies were already using cloud-based computing services in 2017.
-‘Cloud computing helps companies of all sizes to overcome the challenges of digitisation.
-This has become generally recognised’, said Dr Axel Pols, Managing Director of Bitkom Research, as he presented the results of the study at Cebit.
-The insurance industry too is basing its digitisation strategies on cloud solutions: according to a survey carried out by the market research firm Lünendonk & Hossenfelder, 39 per cent of German insurance companies had a cloud strategy in 2018.
-This means that the majority of German insurers have already started to gradually migrate elements of their IT infrastructure and applications to the cloud and now prefer to procure new infrastructure services and applications from the cloud.
+Cloud-based IT has long been widespread: accounting to Cloud Monitor 2020, a recent study carried out by Bitkom Research on behalf of KPMG, three out of four companies were already using cloud-based computing services in 2019.
+‘Cloud computing has become the linchpin technology for digitisation and the extraordinary challenges that the Covid-19 crisis brought about really spelled out the benefits of cloud computing’, says Peter Heidkamp, Head of Technology at KPMG.
+The majority of German insurers have already started to gradually migrate elements of their IT infrastructure and applications to the cloud and now prefer to procure new infrastructure services and applications from the cloud.
 What insurance companies find particularly interesting is the Internet of services, above all software as a service (SaaS): SaaS licensing models give users access to software via the Internet – they pay a fee to cover use and operation, which in some cases saves on acquisition and operating expenses.

 Besides flexibility and time to market, economic aspects are factors of crucial importance to the SaaS model.
 Nowadays, insurers have to constantly adapt their products and services to comply with new regulatory requirements.
 On top of that, interest rates hardly yield any returns, insurers face more and more cost pressure and competition is becoming tougher.
 That is why insurers are bound to cut costs!
 SaaS offerings can help with that, because they have enormous potential, especially in terms of cost reduction and control, productivity and reaction times.
 The use of SaaS can substantially reduce the cost of IT.
 There is no need for expensive purchases and investment in hardware and software.